thejoshwolfe/yauzl/README.md

 but the zip file spec does not specify how it works.
 This library makes no attempt to interpret the Language Encoding Flag.

+### How Ambiguities Are Handled

+The zip file specification has several ambiguities inherent in its design.
+Yikes!

+* The `.ZIP file comment` must not contain the `end of central dir signature` bytes `50 4b 05 06`.
+This corresponds to the text `"PK☺☻"` in CP437.
+While this is allowed by the specification, yauzl will hopefully reject this situation with an "Invalid comment length" error.
+However, in some situations unpredictable incorrect behavior will ensue, which will probably manifest in either an invalid signature error or some kind of bounds check error, such as "Unexpected EOF".
+* In non-ZIP64 files, the last central directory header must not have the bytes `50 4b 06 07` (`"PK♠•"` in CP437) exactly 20 bytes from its end, which might be in the `file name`, the `extra field`, or the `file comment`.
+The presence of these bytes indicates that this is a ZIP64 file.

 ## Change History

+ * 3.1.1
+   * Fixed handling non-64 bit files that actually have exactly 0xffff or 0xffffffff values in End of Central Directory Record.
+This fixes erroneous "invalid zip64 end of central directory locator signature" errors. [issue #108](https://github.com/thejoshwolfe/yauzl/pull/108)
+   * Fixed handling of 64-bit zip files that put 0xffff or 0xffffffff in every field overridden in the Zip64 end of central directory record even if the value would have fit without overflow.
+In particular, this fixes an incorrect "multi-disk zip files are not supported" error. [pull #118](https://github.com/thejoshwolfe/yauzl/pull/118)
  * 3.1.0
    * Added `readLocalFileHeader()` and `Class: LocalFileHeader`.
    * Added `openReadStreamLowLevel()`.